 Garages in Thessaloniki

 Another solution for parking in Thessaloniki is garages, which you can easily find anywhere in the center of Thessaloniki, as well as in the wider area of the city.
-Parking garages in Thessaloniki offer an economical, comfortable, and fastest way to explore the city center.
 What is very important, they are the safest option for your car, and we will talk about safety further in the text.
 The prices of parking garages in Thessaloniki range from 12 to even 40 euros per day.
 In any case, it is worth mentioning that many of them offer various types of discounts.
 For example, during the night, from 21:00 to 9:00, the fee is 5 euros, or on Sundays, when the shops are closed, they charge from 9:00 to 21:00, also 5 euros.
 Therefore, we recommend that you inquire directly before choosing the garage where you will leave your car.
 Additionally, a certain number of them offer the possibility of online reservation, where you can choose the days when you want to park your vehicle by filling out the form located on their website.

 To access the map of all the parking lots and garages in Thessaloniki, click HERE